yauluntang/android-pay/README.md

-Cordova Plugin Template
+Android Pay Plugin
 ======

-This is a simple starting point for building a Cordova plugin on iOS and Android.
+This is a simple starting point for building Android Pay Plugin